TrashMob-eco/TrashMob/README.md

 - The test user id needed for submitting the IFTTT tests is stored in the Dev KeyVault as IFTTTTestUserId.
 - The test user password needed for submitting the IFTTT tests is stored in the Dev KeyVault as IFTTTPasswordWebsite.
 - The password needed for logging in to the Email account for the test user id is stored in the Dev KeyVault as IFTTTTestPassword.

+## SSL Cert Update Instructions

+Every year, the SSL certificate for the TrashMob.eco site will need to be updated.
+The process for updating the certificate is stored in the TrashMob.eco OneNote under "Renewing the SSL Certificate".

+## Android App Signing Instructions

+### Test Environment
+- The Android app is signed with a keystore file.
+- The keystore file is stored ?
+- The password for the keystore is stored in the Dev KeyVault as AndroidSiginingKeyPassword.
+- The alias for the key is stored in the Dev KeyVault as AndroidSigningAlias.
+- The key is stored in the Dev KeyVault as AndroidSiginingKey.

+### Production Environment
+- The Android app is signed with a keystore file.
+- The keystore file is stored ?
+- The password for the keystore is stored in the Prod KeyVault as AndroidSiginingKeyPassword.
+- The alias for the key is stored in the Prod KeyVault as AndroidSigningAlias.
+- The key is stored in the Prod KeyVault as AndroidSiginingKey.

+## iOS App Signing Instructions

+### Test Environment
+TBD

+### Production Environment
+TBD